hpparvi/ExoIris/doc/source/api/exoiris.rst

 -----------

-The `ExoIris` class is initialized by providing a name for the analysis, selecting a limb darkening model, and passing the spectroscopic light curves as either a `~exoiris.tsdata.TSData` or `~exoiris.tsdata.TSDataSet` object.
+The `ExoIris` class is initialized by providing a name for the analysis, selecting a limb darkening model, and passing the spectroscopic light curves as either a `~exoiris.tsdata.TSData` or `~exoiris.tsdata.TSDataGroup` object.
 Additional parameters can also be supplied to the initializer to refine the analysis, although these can be set later if preferred.